Best 5 Live Streaming Software for Beginners

 5. Lightstream

-Lightstream positions itself as a cloud-based streaming studio that runs in your browser.
-It offers templates, overlays, and the ability to bring in remote guests without software installation.
-For absolute beginners who want something prettier than OBS but more customizable than Streamyard, Lightstream sits in the middle.
+Lightstream is a cloud-based streaming studio that runs in your browser.
+They offer templates, overlays, and the option to bring in remote guests without having to install any software.
+If you are a complete newbie and want a better-looking alternative to OBS but more customizable than Streamyard, Lightstream is a good choice.

-The catch is that the free plan is extremely limited.
-You get access to only a few streaming destinations, and many of the templates and features that make Lightstream attractive are locked behind a paywall.
+The problem is that their free option is extremely limited.
+You’ll have access to a limited number of streaming destinations, and most of what makes Lightstream appealing is behind a paywall.

 Key Features: